Shop Luxome's only sale of the year: 30% off sitewide

 Soft, lightweight bedding can help keep sleepers comfortable throughout the night.
 Bamboo sheets are most known for being breathable, preventing sleepers from overheating throughout the night.
-Other benefits include a soft feel and a sustainable production process.

 Bamboo sheets are made with bamboo fibers, which can be processed in several different ways.
 As a result, bamboo is a versatile textile that can be woven to have a lustrous, matte, or textured feel.
 The lightweight fabric wicks away moisture and prevents heat retention.
 Bamboo sheets are durable, but special care should be taken to preserve the feel of the soft fabric.